kubermatic/docs/content/kubermatic/main/installation/install-kkp-CE/_index.en.md

 the necessary cert-manager configuration and DNS records have been configured (see the next steps).

 {{% notice note %}}
-Note that because we don't yet have a TLS certificate and no DNS records configured, some of the pods will crashloop.
+Note that because you don't have a TLS certificate and no DNS records configured yet, some of the pods will crashloop.
 This is normal for fresh setups and once the DNS records have been set, things will sort themselves out.
 {{% /notice %}}